Engbenjamin/Process_Document_Instructor_Draft/README.md

 Documenting what didn't work in your projects and how you debugged can be a very valuable part of your portfolio.
 Debugging can show how a student understands the project on a deeper level beyond just an internet search of a project and can also demonstrate root cause analysis.
 Therefore, document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects and Code to GitHub To Showcase Projects
 GitHub can be a valuable place to showcase your projects and code.
-It provides a valuable supplement to your electronics engineering resume, showcasing your interests and knowledge beyond what could be described in a couple lines on a resume.
+It provides a valuable supplement to your electronics engineering resume, showcasing your interests and knowledge beyond what could be described in a couple sentences on a resume.

 ---
 ## Keep up with Industry Trends, Standards, Techniques, and Skills